-- We will provide all new staff, volunteers, and participants with information about our commitment to child safety including our Safeguarding of Children & Young People Policy, Child Safe Practices and Responding to Risk of Abuse and Harm to Children & Young People. - (b) We support ongoing education and training for our staff and volunteers to ensure child safety information is provided and updated as required. - (c) We ensure that our staff and volunteers have up-to-date information relevant to specific legislation applying in the state or territory they are based in or where they may travel to as a part of their duties. - (d) We will also: - 1. undertaking regular performance appraisals; - 2. appointing a Child Safety Officer; - 3. provide access to online resources about issues concerning Child/Young Person safety and wellbeing; and - 4. providing professional development opportunities to build knowledge and skills regarding the wellbeing and development of Children/Young People.
+- (a) We will provide all new staff, volunteers, and participants with information about our commitment to child safety including our Safeguarding of Children & Young People Policy, Child Safe Practices and Responding to Risk of Abuse and Harm to Children & Young People. - (b) We support ongoing education and training for our staff and volunteers to ensure child safety information is provided and updated as required. - We ensure that our staff and volunteers have up-to-date information relevant (c) to specific legislation applying in the State or Territory they are based in or where they may travel to as a part of their duties. - (d) We will also: - 1. undertake regular performance appraisals; - 2. appoint a Child Safety Officer; - 3. provide access to online resources about issues concerning Child/Young Person safety and wellbeing; and - 4. provide professional development opportunities to build knowledge skills regarding the wellbeing and development of Children/Young People.